 Globalisation refers to the integration of markets in the global economy, leading to the increased interconnectedness of national economies.
-Markets where globalisation is particularly common include financial markets, such as capital markets, money and credit markets, and insurance markets, commodity markets, including markets for oil, coffee, tin, and gold, and product markets, such as markets for motor vehicles and consumer electronics.
+Markets where globalisation is particularly significant include financial markets, such as capital markets, money and credit markets, and insurance markets, commodity markets, including markets for oil, coffee, tin, and gold, and product markets, such as markets for motor vehicles and consumer electronics.
 The globalisation of sport and entertainment is also a feature of the late 20th and early 21st centuries.

 The pace of globalisation has increased for a number of reasons: